 Artists tend to get an urge to say something in their paintings, either a commentary on society or vivid personal response to the world.
 I am speaking of representational figure painting here since delving into pure abstraction is outside the purview of this talk.
 I envy abstract artists, who may often start a painting directly on a blank canvas.
 I depend on photographic reference a lot and it can slow me down considerably.
 Much research and hunting for the right images is involved.
 I work out compositions in small pencil drawings.
 I write down phrases that suggest art ideas.
 Frequently I take pictures of models and objects and use those.
 But lots of artists respond to or borrow images from other artists; I’ve done that as well.
 Here’s an example of an artist no less than Picasso who borrowed from several artists of the canon: Delacroix,Velasquez, and here Edouard Manet:

 For me, reading literature, philosophical works, and books about psychology generates ideas.
 If I read something I feel strongly about, there are images that come to mind that seem to “illustrate” the idea.
 Words become visual for me.
 I don’t think I’m unique in this.
-For example, I was fascinated for a long time by the films of German director Wim Wenders, who would frequently make reference to windows, screens, TVs, lenses, optical devices– in other words things that influenced or framed our vision.
-Well, that’s important to artists as well.
-After the advent of the Internet, the ‘screen’ became a much larger topic of conversation.
+For example, I was fascinated for a long time by the films of German director Wim Wenders, who would frequently make reference to windows, screens, TVs, lenses, optical devices — in other words things that influenced or framed our vision.
+That’s important to artists as well.
+After the advent of the internet, the ‘screen’ became a much larger topic of conversation.
 The screen was the window into cyberspace.
 Cyberspace became the new film space, but much more complex, with a hugely diverse source of images.

 When I was in school I was completely immersed in the study of Art History.
 So much so that I felt compelled to include art historical examples in my paintings.Finally I had to push aside the past to find my own images.

 This painting shows an artist sweeping out her studio but what she’s sweeping out are examples of art history.
 Here’s a far more extreme example of an artist obsessed with art history: the incredible and epic painting ‘Cockaigne’ by Vincent Desiderio is 13 x 9 feet and working sporadically, took Desiderio 10 years to complete – But there’s more – apparently Desiderio started with a sketch that borrowed from Willem DeKooning’s painting ‘Excavation’ (one of my favorites by the Ab-Ex painter).
 Desiderio filled the canvas with layered squares, then slowly turned the shapes into art history books opened to some of his favorite paintings of the past.
 This process supports a theory of mine, that abstract painters frequently do have a real subject in mind (we know DeKooning did this with his abstract Women series).
-Here’s an older painting of mine that places a copied B&W Franz Kline abstract ptng next to a realistically depicted female figure.
+Abstraction and realism are two sides of the same coin.
+Here’s an older painting of mine that places a copied B&W Franz Kline abstract painting next to a realistically depicted female figure.
 In a painting like this I’m asking the viewer to consider the possibility that abstract art is never far from the observable world.